graphql/graphql-wg/GraphQL-TSC.md

 If you have questions about these processes, please contact [operations@graphql.org](mailto:operations@graphql.org) and we can help provide context for why they are in place.

-## TSC Members
+## TSC Membership

 ### Who can participate on the TSC

-TSC meeting are open to anybody who wishes to participate.
+TSC meetings are open to anybody who wishes to participate.
 Aside from items which require a formal vote (such as approving specification verions or elections), anyone who has signed a Specification Membership Agreement may participate in discussions and decisions.
 As defined in the charter, the TSC will use the consensus decision-making process as often as possible.

 The TSC will also include a number of individuals who have been elected as members.
 These individuals are expected to be active participants on the TSC, and to be engaged and responsive on matters that require a formal vote.